scm-manager/website/content/posts/2023-02-17-scm-manager-2-42-x/index.md

 The reason for that was a conflict between the updated svn library and our ssh plugin.
 We fixed this immediately and thus released [version 2.42.1](https://scm-manager.org/download/2.42.1).

-Apart from that we want to inform you about two new features: a new permission overview and new possibilities for webhooks.
-Additionally, you now have the option to save default reviewers for pull requests.
+Apart from that we want to inform you about two new features: a new permission overview, new possibilities for webhooks and the selection of PR default reviewers.

 ## Overview for Permissions